 When you first come to the U.S., you might find the apartment rental process difficult.
 Don’t worry, Nova Credit is here to help.
-See below for our in-depth guide that covers everything from getting started to getting your deposit back.

 Important questions to ask